-Cook Park embodies the changing colours of Orange.
-Summer's arrival brings gardens of stunning and vibrant, coloured roses.
-From February to April, hundreds of begonias bloom in the Blowes Conservatory and in Spring, a burst of colour arrives with masses of tulips and daffodils.
+Cook Park embodies the seasonal colours of Orange all year round.
+Summer's arrival brings gardens of stunning and vibrant coloured roses.
+From February to April, hundreds of begonias bloom in the 'Blowes Conservatory', and in Spring, a burst of colour arrives with masses of tulips and daffodils.